orieasterly/portfolio/README.md

   - **Data Visualization:**
     - Created interactive quadrant charts using MS Excel visualization tools to provide a clear and intuitive overview of SKU positions.

-  - **Dynamic Updates:**
-    - Implemented dynamic updates to the quadrant analysis, ensuring real-time adjustments based on changing metrics and market conditions.

   - **Strategic Insights:**
     - Extracted strategic insights from quadrant positions, aiding in inventory management, marketing strategies, and product development decisions.